What your Child will Learn in Grade Eight

 Practices of Science and Engineering

-- Plan and carry out investigations in the field or laboratory—working collaboratively as well as individually—that are systematic and require clarifying data and identifying variables and parameters.
+- Plan and carry out scientific investigations in the field or laboratory

-- Construct theories that provide explanatory accounts of the world.
+- Construct explanatory accounts of the world using evidence

 - How do scientists work together to design and build vehicles that meet specific criteria?